Get the reportMore

 IT operations management (ITOM) refers to the administration of all technology components and application requirements within an organization.

-Information Technology Service Intelligence (ITSI) is a software tool that uses artificial intelligence and machine learning to helps monitor complex computing environments.
+Information Technology Service Intelligence (ITSI) is a software tool that uses artificial intelligence and machine learning to help monitor complex computing environments.

-Log analysis is the process of reviewing, interpreting and understand computer-generated records called logs.
+Log analysis is the process of reviewing, interpreting and understanding computer-generated records called logs.

 A log file is a computer-generated data file that contains information about usage patterns, activities, and operations within a system, application, server or device.